 The vehicle may be equipped with the optional ether cold starting aid to facilitate cold-weather starts.
+A toggle switch located near the ignition switch on the dashboard activates the starting aid.
+A dashboard logic circuit prevents inadvertent activation while the engine is running.

 To activate the ether starting aid, proceed as follows:

-- 1. While cranking engine, press the "Ether" rocker switch on the dashboard for 3 seconds to fill the solenoid valve; - 2.
-Release rocker switch to discharge a shot of ether; - 3.
+- 1. While cranking engine, press the "Ether" rocker switch on the dashboard for 3 seconds to fill the solenoid valve; - Release rocker switch to discharge a shot of ether; - 3.
 Allow 3 seconds for the shot to discharge; - 4.
-Engine should start.
+Start the engine, use a second shot if necessary to keep the engine running.

-Caution: Use the cold starting aid only when absolutely necessary.
+Use the cold starting aid only when absolutely necessary.
 Excessive use of starter fluid could result in serious engine damage.